Last Updated: 01/18/2022

 Even if you have recovered from a COVID-19 infection or received a COVID-19 vaccination the CDC recommends following COVID-19 safety protocols.

 Due to the nature of the virus transmission, it is important that all people involved in any production screen themselves for risk of transmission of COVID-19.
 In the 24 hours prior to production, please screen yourself for the following, and inform the production team if any items apply to you.
 We will use this itemized list to discuss additional precautions, if necessary, to keep everyone safe:

 - Symptoms including (but not limited to): Fever, cough, shortness of breath, new loss of taste and smell.
 For a full list please see the CDC link: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html

-- Recent contact (prior 2 weeks) with someone who tested positive or is presumed positive for COVID-19, or who you suspect may have COVID-19 based on their symptoms.
+- Recent contact prior week with someone who tested positive or is presumed positive for COVID-19, or who you suspect may have COVID-19 based on their symptoms.

 - If you have a pending test for the COVID-19 virus.

-After our production date, if you or someone you were in close contact with within 2 weeks prior to the production date tests positive for COVID-19, please notify the team immediately in order to take the appropriate precautions.
+After our production date, if you or someone you were in close contact with within 1 week prior or after the production date tests positive for COVID-19, please notify the team immediately in order to take the appropriate precautions.